My Favorites

 Kanda-matsuri Festival

 Kanda Myojin Shrine's Kanda-matsuri Festival is considered one of the three great festivals of Edo (as Tokyo was once called).
 Its roots can be traced back to the 8th century.
-The Honmatsuri, or main festival, is held every other year in odd-numbered years.
-A scaled-down version is held in even-numbered years.
+The "Honmatsuri," or main festival, is held every other year in odd-numbered years.
+A scaled-down "Kagematsuri" is held in even-numbered years.
+However, the Kagematsuri is purely ceremonial and closed to the public.
 The Honmatsuri features impressive processions of portable shrines through the streets of central Tokyo.
+It's a special event that can only be experienced once every two years.

 Sanja Matsuri (Sanja Festival)

-This three-day festival in mid-May honors the three men involved in founding the famous Sensoji Temple in Asakusa.
+The three-day Sanja Matsuri in mid-May honors the three men involved in founding the famous Sensoji Temple in Asakusa.
 It offers a great opportunity to experience the atmosphere of the old heart of Tokyo.
 Expect lots of music, portable shrines, and delicious festival food.

 Kurayami Matsuri (Darkness Festival)

 This festival is held at Okunitama-jinja Shrine.
 It is called the "Darkness Festival" because the procession of mikoshi (portable shrines) takes place at night.
 Kurayami Matsuri takes place between April 30 and May 6.
-From May 3, gardeners from all over the Kanto region around Tokyo gather for a large gardening market held within the shrine grounds.
+Note however that the rituals held between April 30 and May 2 are not open to the public.
+From May 3 on, there are exciting events held every evening.
+The climactic mikoshi procession is a sight to behold.

 Jindai Botanical Gardens Spring Rose Festival

 The Jindai Botanical Gardens are home to Tokyo's largest rose garden.
-It has around 5,200 rosebushes and 400 varieties.
-The best time to see them is during the Spring Rose Festival, which is planned to feature events such as concerts and market.
+It has around 5,200 rosebushes of 400 varieties.
+The best time to see them is during the Spring Rose Festival, which is planned to feature events such as concerts and markets.
 You can also buy rose-related food and souvenirs.
+There are benches and tables set up in the gardens, so you can relax in the spring sunlight and take in the vibrant roses.

 Tokyo Port Festival (Minato Matsuri)

 The Port of Tokyo was opened to international trade on May 20, 1941.
 Each year, the Tokyo Port Festival is held in honor of the occasion.
-Numerous organizations associated with the port host a variety of events during the festival.
+Numerous organizations associated with the port host a variety of events, such as tours and rides on specialized ships.

 Kachiya Matsuri (Kachiya Festival)

-Nearly 1,100 years ago, Taira no Masakado took arms against the imperial court.
+Kachiya Matsuri commemorates an event that took place nearly 1,100 years ago, when Taira no Masakado took arms against the imperial court.
 After praying for good fortune at Katori-jinja Shrine, Fujiwara no Hidesato (a court bureaucrat) succeeded in suppressing the revolt.
-He then gifted a bow and arrow to the shrine as a token of gratitude and named the arrow "kachiya" (which means "winning arrow").
+He then gifted a bow and arrow to the shrine as a token of gratitude and named the arrow "kachiya" or "winning arrow," the origin of the festival.
 As part of the kachiya dedication ritual—performed on May 5—you can enjoy an impressive procession of samurai parading through the streets to Katori-jinja Shrine.

 Design Festa